edmundwsy/SC42125-MPC/README.md

-# MPC course project: flying a quadrotor through a fast-moving gate
+# MPC course project: A Model Predictive Control Approach for Catching Ball with Quadrotor

 ![img](https://img.shields.io/badge/STATUS-Building-green?style=for-the-badge)

 This project is a course project for the Model Predictive Control course (SC42125).
-We'd like to apply MPC to a challenging practical problem: control a quadrotor flying through a fast-moving gate.
-With the help of knowledge learned in the course, we will linearize the control problem, use MPC to find a solution and analysis its feasibility and stability.
+We'd like to apply Linear MPC to a challenging practical problem: catch a flying ball with a quadrotor.
+With the help of knowledge learned in the course, we will linearize the control problem, use MPC to find a solution and analysis its feasibility and stability with DARE and terminal set theory.